Eltaurus-Lt/CourseDump2022/README.md

 # CourseDump2022
 This **Google Chrome** extension downloads word lists from [**Memrise**](https://memrise.com/) courses as `.csv` spreadsheets along with all the associated <ins>audio</ins> and <ins>video</ins> files.
-The format of downloaded data is suitable for subsequent import into [**Anki**](https://apps.ankiweb.net/).
+It also supports [batch download](https://github.com/Eltaurus-Lt/CourseDump2022#batch-download) of Memrise courses.
+The format of the downloaded data is suitable for subsequent import into [**Anki**](https://apps.ankiweb.net/).

-The extension is supposed to serve as a substitution for the currently defunct Anki's [Memrise2Anki](https://github.com/wilddom/memrise2anki-extension) addon.
-Although it does not replicate all of the addon's functionality (e.g. in it's current state the extension does not download personal study data), the extension has several advantages over Memrise2Anki:
-1. It can download video files in additon to audio
-2. Allows [batch download](https://github.com/Eltaurus-Lt/CourseDump2022#batch-download) of Memrise courses
-3. Works past April 2022 Memrise changes =)
+The extension *does not* download personal study data (although such functionality can be added if requested).
+It also does not download the words you have marked as "ignored" on Memrise.
+You might want to unignore them before downloading a course or make a separate clean Memrise account specifically for downloading data from it.

-## Downloading from GitHub
+## Downloading the Extension
 Click `Code` and then `Download ZIP` (Note, that the `Code` button might be hidden if your browser window is not wide enough)
 <p><picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://user-images.githubusercontent.com/93875472/212448145-e33acf96-fbb7-4ee0-8f70-89d142582797.png">